Eliza Winston: Biography

 According to Winston's own account, she was born in 1830, though research indicates she was more likely born around 1817.
 As a child, she was enslaved by Thomas Hopkins on a plantation with her family.
 In 1822, she was purchased by a man she identified as "Macklemo", or John Christmas McLemore, and the deed of sale listed her as "about five years of age".
 McLemore was married to Betsy Donelson, who was part of a family of wealthy planters who were prominent in politics.
 Betsy Donelson's aunt Rachel Donelson was married to Andrew Jackson, dying before his first term as US President, and McLemore once visited Jackson at the White House.
 McLemore worked as a surveyor and invested in new cities like Memphis.
 He never enslaved more than ten people at a time in Nashville, but the people he enslaved were constantly changing.
 After the mid-1820s, the McLemore family suffered financially, defaulted on his investments, and sold off his real estate.
 In 1834, McLemore's property was seized by the sheriff of Davidson County, and "Eliza" was listed at 17 years old as she was sold at the family estate.
 She and all the other "property" was purchased by Lucius Polk, a cousin of James K. Polk.
-Lucius was given the money to buy Winston and the other people enslaved by McLemore by Andrew Jackson, as he was similarly tied to the Donelson family, and was to keep the furniture and captives in trust until the could be given to the McLemore daughters, Mary and Catherine.
+Lucius was given the money to buy Winston and the other people enslaved by McLemore by Andrew Jackson, as he was similarly tied to the Donelson family, and was to keep the furniture and captives in trust until they could be given to the McLemore daughters, Mary and Catherine.

 Polk transferred Winston and the four other enslaved individuals (Gabriel, Harriet, Malinda, and Julius, who ranged from ages 25 to 8) to his plantation Hamilton Place.
 In 1840, over 50 people were enslaved on the plantation.
 The Polk plantation also housed some free African Americans.
 Many pro-slavery advocates and other notables, like Andrew Jackson and James Kirke Paulding, visited the plantation.